SkylineCommunications/dataminer-docs-connectors/connector/doc/AIRSYS_UNICOOL_ASMUC.md

 ## How to use

-This connector has no capability to do sets on the device and is for display purposes only.
-Connector will frequently poll the device through its SNMP interface to retrieve real-time parameters such as power consumption, fan speeds and many alarm states.
+This connector only allows you to view information from the device.
+It cannot be used to implement changes on the device.
+The connector will frequently poll the device through its SNMP interface to retrieve real-time parameters such as power consumption, fan speeds, and many alarm states.

-The controller can monitor up to 16 HVAC units.
-Instantaneous and average power consumptions can be seen for each component on the **Power** page.
+On the **Power** page, you can see the instantaneous and average power consumption for each component.

-**Component Run-Time** page has run and start times for the HVAC components.
-Most critical alarms can be seen on the **DI-Inputs** page (when one of the fans gets clogged with dust, supply fan overload, etc.).
+The **Component Run-Time** page shows the run and start times for the HVAC components.

+On the **DI-Inputs** page, you can see critical alarms, for example when one of the fans gets clogged with dust, when there is a supply fan overload, etc.

-Sensor readings, such as humidity, temperatures or fan speeds, can be found on the **Sensors** and **Driver Outputs** pages.
+Sensor readings, such as humidity, temperatures, or fan speeds, can be found on the **Sensors** and **Driver Outputs** pages.